cjacker/opensource-toolchain-msp430/README.md

 ```
 **'INVOKE'** means a special workaround to enter BSL with general USB to TTL adapter.

-**'PARITY'** here is for my FT2232 adapter, otherwise I will get a 'incorrect header!' error, you may not need to set this arg.
+**'PARITY'** here is for my adapter, otherwise I will get a 'incorrect header!' error, maybe you needn't to set this arg.

 and change the device according to your adapter, for example, for my 2 channel ft2232, it's '/dev/ttyUSB0'.